- slide 1 of 3

 For large and complex projects, it is best to use specialized software.
 These software generate data, such as activity float, automatically for you.
 Next, let’s take a look at some Critical Path Method disadvantages.

 - slide 3 of 3

-There aren't many disadvantages to Critical Path Method.
-Mentioned below are the cons of Critical Path Method.
+There aren't many disadvantages to the Critical Path Method.
+Mentioned below are the cons of the Critical Path Method.

 - For large and complex projects, there’ll be thousands of activities and dependency relationships.
 Without software it can be mighty difficult managing this.
 To make matters worse, if the plan changes during project execution then the precedence diagram will have to be redrawn.
 Fortunately, we do have relatively cheap software that can handle this with ease.